mbalandra/balanman/README.md

 # balanman
 Marlon Balandra's Code &amp; Script Libraries
 This Repository is being written by me and will be a collection of my DEV-OPS toolbox.
-I have been in the SYSTEMS side of IT for over 14 years professional and over 37 years as a hobby.
 My goal is to write scripts to automate everything that can be automated.
 I am writing all my scripts mostly in BASH & korn for now.
 I will eventually start uploading Python & Ruby scripts, as I come across needs and wants.

 QUICK VIEW OF THE ROAD MAP & FUTURE OF THIS REPO: